DonkeyW4nker/Simple-Multi-Disc-M3U-Generator/README.md

 - **Add 2–15 disc files** with multi-select file picker
 - **Reorder** discs (↑ / ↓ buttons)
-- **Delete** discs with optional confirmation dialog and "don't ask again"
+- **Delete** discs
 - **Two path modes**
   - **Relative paths** — for portable setups where the M3U sits with the ROMs in their existing folder
   - **Filename only** — auto-creates a `Game.m3u/` subfolder; ideal for RetroArch / DuckStation / BizHawk
 - **Bulk mode** — point at a folder of ROMs and generate one M3U per detected multi-disc set automatically
-- **Format validation** — only allows known emulator-compatible formats; warns on mixed format types or possible filename mismatches (e.g. accidentally mixing different games)
+- **Format validation** — only allows known emulator-compatible formats; warns on mixed format types or possible filename mismatches
 - **Light / dark theme** toggle
-- **Hover tooltips** on every action button explaining what it does
 - **Built-in help page** with format compatibility by console

 ## Supported formats